Production of the upcoming Apple Watch Series 7 has been delayed, according to a new report, citing the "complicated design."

 Deliveries could be delayed

-Due to the complex design, which is rumored to come in the form of flat edges and larger displays, Apple suppliers have "temporarily halted" production of the new watch as engineers try to "further certify the designs before they go into mass production."
-According to Nikkei Asia, the Apple Watch Series 7 will be equipped with a blood pressure measurement function, which is apparently one reason for the production stop.
-In particular, the hardware that is supposed to enable blood pressure measurement must "meet the water resistance requirements, which further increases the technical and production challenges."
-Rumor has it that Apple is planning a virtual event in mid-September at which Cupertino plans to present the iPhone 13 and the Apple Watch Series 7.
-Due to these production problems, deliveries of the new smartwatch could now be delayed.
+Due to the complex design, which rumors suggest will feature flat bezels and larger displays, Apple suppliers have "temporarily halted" production of the new watch as engineers attempt to "further certify the designs before entering mass production."
+According to Nikkei Asia, the Apple Watch Series 7 will be equipped with a blood pressure monitoring function, which is apparently one reason for the production halt.
+In particular, the hardware that will enable blood pressure monitoring must "meet water resistance requirements, which further increases the technical and production challenges."
+Apple is rumored to be planning a virtual event in mid-September where Cupertino plans to unveil the iPhone 13 and the Apple Watch Series 7.
+Due to these production issues, shipments of the new smartwatch may be delayed.
 (Image: Jon Prosser x Rendersbyan)